christine-cog/PHIL-PV-emulator-dspace/README.md

 **Solving method:** the equation is solved in real time using the Newton-Raphson method, bounded to 10 iterations to guarantee compatibility with the real-time execution constraints of the dSPACE platform.

-**Key design choice — V = f(I) instead of I = f(V):** in the reference course model, the equation is typically solved as I = f(V).

-In this hardware implementation, this was inverted to V = f(I), because the physical measurement available on the hardware side is the current (measured via a Hall-effect current probe), while the voltage is the quantity computed and imposed on the programmable power supply.